alphanumericnonsense/code-samples/vhdl-examples/README.md

 - `/slow-crypto`.
 Reusing the round function.
   - `/aes`.
 TB iterates encryption with feedback, compares output to third-party reference.
   - `/gift`.
 TB checks the three test vectors from [here](https://github.com/giftcipher/gift/tree/master/implementations/test%20vectors).
 Two rounds per cycle.
+- `/prince`.
+TB checks against test vectors from [here](https://eprint.iacr.org/2012/529.pdf).
+Just a function; haven't put it in hardware to see if it will actually fit in a single cycle at any reasonable frequency (PRINCE is designed as a low latency block cipher by/for NXP, used for flash encryption in their products).

 ## Requirements